readytensor/rt-agentic-ai-cert-week7/lessons/wk7-l5/wk7-l5-deepeval-tutorial.md

 --DIVIDER--

+# 🎥 Evaluating LLM Apps with DeepEval

+In this video, we walk through how to evaluate your system using DeepEval — including how to define custom metrics, score real outputs, and connect results to the Confident AI dashboard for traceable feedback.

+:::youtube[Title]{#7TUcd125sjc}

+---

+--DIVIDER--

 ## DeepEval in Practice: A Step-by-Step Example

 To illustrate how DeepEval works in real-world scenarios, let’s walk through a practical example: evaluating a chatbot designed to answer questions about climate change.